Directors

 Tony is a computer scientist with wide experience in software development and database creation.
 He is currently working on a number of different bioinformatic software projects.
 This includes the Allele Frequencies Net Database, the ChannelBank prototype as well as in-house software for research purposes and data visualisation.

-Megan has recently joined the CBF following two years working at the Bioinformatics Support Unit at Newcastle University.
+Megan has joined the CBF following two years working at the Bioinformatics Support Unit at Newcastle University.
 Previously she gained a PhD in evolutionary ecology investigating host-microbe interactions in pea aphids.
 She has a keen interest in emerging technologies, including single-cell sequencing and spatial transcriptomics and how these can be utilised to answer exciting research questions.
-She is also passionate about teaching and engaging with the public though scientific outreach.
+She is also passionate about scientific outreach and widening participation.
+Have a look at her profile here.

 Euan joined as a data scientist while finishing a Bioinformatics PhD where he applied co-expression network methods to investigate the pathobiology of an oncogenic herpesvirus.
 His interests lie in applying network modelling and biostatistical approaches to multi-omic data-sets in order to disentangle host-microbe interactions, drug mode of action and drug resistance, alongside answering many other biological questions.
 He is also currently co-developing materials for an R course.
 Have a look at his profile here.